Anatone, Washington

+Anatone (/'aen@toun/) is a census-designated place in Asotin County, Washington.

+History

 Anatone was first settled in 1878 by Daniel McIvor and Charles Isecke.
 It was named for a Nez Perce woman.
-It is a working class agricultural area, near the tripoint with Idaho and Oregon.
-The primary crop grown in the area is wheat, and no services are available.
+It is a working class agricultural area near the tripoint with Idaho and Oregon, primarily growing wheat.
+The only commercial service available in the area (as of January 2025) is Millie's Grille, located on State Highway 129 (building formerly Anatone Trading Post & Cafe).

-As of 2000, an estimated 221 people lived in areas served by the Anatone Post Office, in 167 housing units.

-As of January 1, 2010, there are 38 people in the town of Anatone.
+Geography

 Anatone is part of the Lewiston, ID-WA Metropolitan Statistical Area, and is approximately 24 mi south of Clarkston on State Route 129.